AliMohamed35/AliMohamed35/README.md

 DrumKit: [(Link to project)](https://github.com/AliMohamed35/Drum-kit): This project focuses on writing clean code and creating interactive drum kit for user to play around with. also focuses on events.

+WordGame: [(Link to project)](https://github.com/AliMohamed35/Word_game): This project focuses on creating an interactive game with HTML, CSS and javascript.

 🤝 Connect with Me